OmarTaha3/screenly/README.md

 5. View the App:
    Open your browser and go to http://localhost:3000 to view the app.

-6. Note: you should create your own .env file like .env.example
+6. Note: you need to create your own .env file like .env.example

 ---